chouaibhm/OSINT-2/forums.md

 * some results will be FP, as can be expected. but most will relate to different forums speaking about keywords such as leaked + db = indicated leaked database
 * if you use more than 2 keywords, chances are to get less false positives.
+* use any language = monitor russian / chinese posts/ forums based on keywords and their associations